vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 Nice.
 With this initial experience I think I am ready to go the distance with *gn* and take on the `ad-hoc` project.
-Recall that I did not follow the suggested guidelines of *meson* to use *subprojects* to set it up and that created some rant from me.
+Recall that I did not follow the suggested guidelines of *meson* to use *subprojects* to set it up and that generated some rant from me.
 In addition it has a few challenges like fetching third party dependency (`uvw`) that in turn depends on `uv`, which *meson* handled admirably.